 Introduction to North Dakota Slot Machine Casino Gambling

-On March 11, 2013, the U.S. Department of the Interior approved five negotiated state-tribal gaming compacts allowing Class III casino-style gambling at American Indian tribal casinos.
-At these tribal casinos, the maximum bet is limited to $25.
+Beginning in 1992, five negotiated tribal-state gaming compacts were approved allowing Class III Vegas-style gaming machines at tribal casinos in North Dakota.
+At these tribal casinos, the maximum bet is $25.

 - Charitable Gaming

 With regards to slot machines, the commission conducts random inspections at tribal casinos to ensure game integrity and compliance with wager limits and prize payout ratios.